interplaynetary/free-association/src/lib/collective.md

 ```

 Where:

 - k = average network connectivity
 - d = information propagation depth
 - δ = average recognition reduction per informed participant

 As the network grows, the cost of making false collective capacity declarations grows **exponentially**, while the potential benefit (Alice's share of phantom capacity) remains **linear**.

-This creates a mathematical inevitability: **in large networks, false collective capacity declarations become economically impossible**.
+This creates a mathematical inevitability: **in large networks, false collective capacity declarations become worthless and reputation-damaging**.

 ## The Profound Systemic Implication

 This suggests that free-association networks become **increasingly truth-oriented** as they scale.
 Not through moral exhortation or external enforcement, but through pure economic incentives embedded in the mathematics.

-The system creates what we might call **"economic pressure toward epistemological accuracy"** - it becomes literally unprofitable to maintain false beliefs about collective capacities, because false beliefs reduce your access to real resources.
+The system creates what we might call **"coordination pressure toward epistemological accuracy"** - it becomes literally counterproductive to maintain false beliefs about collective capacities, because false beliefs create worthless claims that providers ignore.

 This is particularly remarkable because it means the network self-organizes toward **accurate collective intelligence** about what cooperative capacities actually exist and where they're located.
-The mathematics ensure that the most accurate mappers of collective potential gain the most access to real surplus, creating a selection pressure for truth-telling about cooperative possibilities.
+The mathematics ensure that the most accurate collective capacity declarers receive the most provider responses, creating a selection pressure for truth-telling about cooperative possibilities.

-The false recognition equation you provided doesn't just apply to individual relationships - it creates a systemic dynamic where **reality itself becomes economically privileged** over fantasy, deception, or wishful thinking.
+The mutual recognition mathematics don't just apply to individual relationships - they create a systemic dynamic where **reality itself becomes coordination-privileged** over fantasy, deception, or wishful thinking.

 This means free-association with collective capacities naturally evolves toward accurate mapping of real collective potential without requiring any central verification or enforcement mechanism.

-The system becomes antifragile to deception - attempts to game it through false declarations actually strengthen the network's ability to identify and route around unreliable actors.
+The system becomes antifragile to deception - attempts to game it through false declarations actually strengthen the network's ability to identify and route around unreliable claimants.